openedx/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 The Center for Plain Language provides `detailed resources on writing clearly and concisely <http://centerforplainlanguage.org/5-steps-to-plain-language/>`_, in language appropriate for your content and target audience.

+See also the W3C's new Working Group Note on `Making Content Usable for People with Cognitive and Learning Disabilities <https://www.w3.org/TR/coga-usable/>`_.

 =========================================
 Make Your Course Easy to Navigate